Po33ski/Booking-Sentiment/README.md

 6. `evaluate` – compute Precision/Recall/F1/AUROC/MCC and list difficult samples + write `metrics.json`.
 7. `scan` – run Giskard safety scan.
 8. `explain` – Captum Integrated Gradients for sampled test reviews → TSV files.
+9. `inference` – prompt for any review text, run the saved model, and display whether it is predicted as positive or negative together with the positive-class probability.

 ## Configuration Highlights (`configs/quick.json`)